Shopping Cart

 Squalane makes the skin supple and soft.
 It strengthens the skin barrier .

-It is a sustainable and natural replacement for mineral oil.
-And it is low-irritant and is therefore particularly suitable for sensitive, stressed skin that is prone to redness, impurities and dryness.
-In contrast to typical vegetable oils, it is not only significantly more stable - it is also better at retaining moisture in the skin .
-In this respect it is as good as mineral oil.
-Typical plant oils don't retain moisture as well as squalane or caprylic/capric triglyceride (also a skin-identical fat).
-In contrast to unprocessed vegetable oils such as argan oil, almond oil and the like, squalane does not feed acne bacteria and does not clog the pores.
-It is also suitable for rosacea .
+It's a sustainable and natural alternative to mineral oil.
+And it's gentle on the skin , making it particularly suitable for sensitive, stressed skin prone to redness, blemishes, and dryness.
+Unlike typical plant oils, it's not only significantly more stable, but it also retains moisture better .
+In this respect, it's almost as effective as mineral oil.
+Typical plant oils don't retain moisture as well as squalane or caprylic/capric triglycerides (also a skin-identical lipid).
+Unlike unprocessed plant oils such as argan oil, almond oil, and the like, squalane doesn't feed acne bacteria and doesn't clog pores.
+It's also suitable for those with rosacea .

-• makes your skin supple and lets you shine
+• It makes your skin supple and gives you a radiant glow.

 • strengthens the skin barrier